9 Safety Hazards to Watch Out for Around the House

 3. Carbon Monoxide Poisoning

 Low exposure to carbon monoxide (CO) can cause headaches and dizziness, while high levels can lead to vomiting, impaired vision, and even death.
-Carbon monoxide is virtually impossible to detect by smell, sight, or sound, making it a difficult threat to discern.
+Carbon monoxide is virtually impossible to detect by smell, sight, or sound, making it difficult to discern.
 But there are things you can do to ward off CO-related injuries.

 Ways to minimize risks: